Common Artist Questions Answered: Episode II

 Q: I search online for art dealers, galleries, and other people with profiles in the art world.
 Then I email them images of my art with no text.
 I figure that people who are impressed or who want to know more will email me back and ask about it, want to buy it, or offer to give me shows.
 So far, I've had no response.
 Any suggestions?

-A: Out of all the possible ways to present your art, this is unquestionably and by incomprehensible leaps and bounds the dumbest (the second dumbest is emails that begin with "Dear Sir/Madam") (the third dumbest is "Please visit my website and let me know what you think about my art").
-People who receive these emails-- assuming they even open them, which most don't-- wonder, "Who are these bozos and why are they bothering me?"
-Here's a thought-- maybe put the art career on hold and start looking for a job with a company.
+A: Out of all the possible ways to present your art, this is unquestionably a nonstarter and ranks right up there with emails that begin "Dear Sir/Madam" or "Please visit my website and let me know what you think about my art."
+People who receive these emails-- assuming they even open them and they usually don't-- wonder, "Who are these people and why are they bothering me?"
+Suppose you're looking for a job with a company.
 Would you email them your resume and nothing else?
 In the art world, just like anywhere else, you have to address the recipient by name, explain why you're contacting them, what you're looking for, and why you believe that getting involved with your art will benefit them in some way.

 Q: You say to show locally at first and gradually expand from there.
 So does that mean I contact all the galleries in my area about possibly showing my art?

 A: No. Hold off on introducing yourself to galleries in your area, and especially on making requests for them to show your art.
 First, familiarize yourself with each gallery, one by one, see what kinds of art they show, narrow your focus to those that offer art similar to yours (and artists with similar career accomplishments to yours).
 Good times to do this are during exhibit openings or at other times when galleries are busy, so you can circulate in relative anonymity and assess the situations.
 Do your research in advance, determine who might be a fit, and save making contact for later.